cr21/Docker-Inference-Pytorch/README.md

 ENTRYPOINT ["python3", "inference.py"]

 ```
-**Image size : 894 MB**
+**Image size : 776 MB**

-- multi stage build with installing platform specific libraries reduced image size < 900 MB.
+- alpine image reduced size further.
-- We reduced Image size from 2.06 GB to 894 MB, which is huge reduction.
+- We reduced Image size from 2.06 GB to 776 MB, which is huge reduction.

 ## Experiment